“The Art of Laying an Egg:

 How about that homestead hen?”

 Many of my days on the homestead are chock full reading books and online literature, trying to fix a problem or simply learn more about this wild lifestyle I’ve completely thrown myself into…head first, I might add.
 When I write my blog posts I’ve recently stuck to writing about things I know and my experiences.
-But this week I want to share a story with you about an egg and a little bit about what I learned from it.
+But this week I want to share a story with you.
 It won’t help you fix a problem, or at least this story isn’t about a problem I fixed or that needed to be fixed.
 This blog post is about a down-home educational spark that was lit and I want to share that sparking knowledge with you fine folks and fellows!
 I hope, by the end of all this information, you’ll have a new found appreciation for the eggs you eat.

 A little bit about an egg.

-Eggs are great, but you probably already knew that.
+They’re great, but you probably already knew that.
 From a simple breakfast to creamy custards and delightful, homemade loaves of bread (the best kind!) we use them in a large majority of recipes.
 It’s funny that something used so often is such a mystery to many of us.
 According to The American Egg Board “the U.S. produces about 75 billion eggs a year, about 10 percent of the world supply.”
-Now, it follows that statistic by saying only 60% of the product produced is used by the consumer but that’s still 45 billion eggs!
-I won’t tell you today why I really dislike and disagree with the mass production of eggs (and meat in general) but if you want to educate yourself, there’s a great Netflix series called “Rotten” and “Big Bird: Episode 4” gives you a look into the conditions most chickens are raised on mass production farms.
+Now, it follows that statistic by saying only 60% of the product produced is used by the consumer but that’s still 45 billion nuggets!
+I won’t tell you today why I really dislike and disagree with the mass production of food in general but if you want to educate yourself, there’s a great Netflix series called “Rotten” and “Big Bird: Episode 4” gives you a look into the conditions most chickens are raised on mass production farms.
 There are other episodes that go over other aspects of farming, agriculture, etc. that you can watch, too.
 I like the series because it isn’t “preachy” or “forceful” like some other documentaries can be.

 A few days ago I was outside giving my laying flock their nightly treat of scratch grains.
 We have this fluffy brown, beautiful Rhode Island Red hen who has an attitude and personality that’s out of this world!
 I threw the scratch down on the ground and the whole flock flew towards it except for her.
 I just got back in town, I was away for a week, and nothing happened while I was gone.
 The day after I returned I had our most senior chicken die and one of our Welsh Harlequin ducks injure her leg.
 It’s like they all scheme against me and decide to wait for disaster until I’m back in town!
 Anyway, moving on.